IulianEles/control_panel_load/texts/success.md

-The specified load alert was added in Environment Settings > Load Alerts, and will restart all nodes in the specified nodeGroup when the *_restart_alert conditions are met.
+The specified load alert was added in Environment Settings > Load Alerts, and will restart all nodes in the specified nodeGroup when ${globals.alert_name} conditions are met.